duyy97/transformers/model_cards/README.md

 **What if you want to create or update a model card for a model you don't have write access to?**

-In that case, you can open a [Hub pull request](https://hf-mirror.com/docs/hub/repositories-pull-requests-discussions)!
-Check out the [announcement](https://hf-mirror.com/blog/community-update) of this feature for more details 🤗.
+In that case, you can open a [Hub pull request](https://huggingface.co/docs/hub/repositories-pull-requests-discussions)!
+Check out the [announcement](https://huggingface.co/blog/community-update) of this feature for more details 🤗.

 ### What happened to the model cards here?

-We migrated every model card from the repo to its corresponding hf-mirror.com model repo.
+We migrated every model card from the repo to its corresponding huggingface.co model repo.
 Individual commits were preserved, and they link back to the original commit on GitHub.